-- It has the AIVD carry out security screenings if required by NATO.
+- The National Security Authority carries out security screenings when required by NATO.

 - It is your contact point if you need a Declaration of Eligibility stating your company’s address and contact details.
 If NATO or one of its member states is awarding a contract, it will ask interested companies for a Declaration of Eligibility.
 At the company’s request, the government will send the Declaration to the NATO project manager.